RyanDaDeng/laravel-google-recaptcha-v2/readme.md

 [![StyleCI][ico-styleci]][link-styleci]
 [![Latest Unstable Version][ico-unstable]][link-unstable]

-This is a package for Google reCAPTCHA v2
+This is a package for Google reCAPTCHA v2.

+If you want to use v3, please go to: https://github.com/RyanDaDeng/laravel-google-recaptcha-v3

 # DEMO

 ## Invisible